MaraRinn/ESO-MassDeconstructor/README.md

 Use the AddOn Settings to configure the types of items to automatically deconstruct.
 Please be careful about allowing Mass Deconstructor to deconstruct "set items" with high quality.

+# Integration

+Mass Deconstructor will now work with FCO Item Saver, deconstructing items that are flagged for deconstruction.

 # History

 Originally written by ahmetertem as [Mass Deconstructor](http://www.esoui.com/downloads/info1118-MassDeconstructor.html), it stopped working correctly with the Morrowind release.